engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/medium-scoped-tests.md

 As with the term *Unit tests*, the expression *Integrations tests* conjures a bias towards differing implementation strategies.
 We therefore advance our naming from *Small Scoped Tests* to *Medium Scoped Tests* (MST).
 MSTs are the second and penultimate layer of the testing pyramid.
 These verify correct and expected behavior between **embedded systems and connected systems**.

 MSTs verify interactions between code and the environment it is run in, such as operating systems, file i/o, and network i/o.
-Additionally we test interplay between subsystems of our product, e.g. a service with a database, a service with a connected service.
+We further test interplay between subsystems of our product, e.g. a service with a database, a service with a connected service.

 ## Test doubles